Music

 Notes: may be repeated.

-Rehearsal, study and performance of orchestral repertoire.
-Students will audition for seating assignments.
+Rehearsal, study, and performance of orchestral repertoire.
+Students audition for seating assignments at the beginning of the year.

 MUSE 340.
 SYMPHONIC CHOIR.
 1-2 Credits.